 The same fuel in Los Angeles gained 3.25 cents to 9.75 cents a gallon above futures.

 Exxon Mobil Corp.
-(XOM)’s 150,000-barrel-a-day Torrance refinery in Southern California is scheduled to flare gases through tomorrow related to maintenance on a unit, Gesuina Paras, an Exxon spokeswoman in Torrance, said by e-mail yesterday.
+(XOM:US)’s 150,000-barrel-a-day Torrance refinery in Southern California is scheduled to flare gases through tomorrow related to maintenance on a unit, Gesuina Paras, an Exxon spokeswoman in Torrance, said by e-mail yesterday.

 The refinery shut a pretreater earlier this month after a breakdown, a person familiar with operations at the plant said July 13.
 The unit was included in a maintenance turnaround that also involved work on a hydrogen unit and a coker.